mishushakov/dialogflow-web-v2/README.md

 ![](https://imgur.com/bpHE9K6.png)

 ## Getting the dependencies

-Open your cloned folder.
+Open the cloned folder.
 Then, using your favorite package manager get the dependencies

 Example using npm